ezEngine/docs/docs/custom-code/typescript/custom-ts-components.md

 ## Message Handlers

 TypeScript components can both send and receive messages.
-The article [Messaging in TypeScript Code (TODO)](ts-messaging.md) explains this in more detail.
+The article [Messaging in TypeScript Code](ts-messaging.md) explains this in more detail.

 To handle messages, message handler functions must be registered first.
 This is done on a per-type basis, rather than per instance.
 Therefore you have to register message handlers from within the static function `RegisterMessageHandlers()`.